 The potential of the personal mindset as a driver of innovation

-If we wish to promote harmonisation of employers’ and employees’ interests in digital transformation, it’s the mindset and thus the thus the level of maturity that really matters.
-The chances of harmonisation succeeding stand in relation to how broad the horizons of all stakeholders are.
-It depends on how they construct their inner conception of the world.
-This worldview changes as we grow older.
-How this happens has been the subject of much research.
-This research has come up with some interesting findings, which we have used to develop a model that shows the mindsets management and employees are acting from.
+If we want to promote the harmonisation of employers’ and employees’ interests in digital transformation, it’s the mindset and thus the level of maturity that really matters.
+The chances of harmonisation succeeding depend on how broad the horizons of the stakeholders are and how they construct their inner conception of the world.
+This worldview changes as we grow older, and how this happens has been the subject of much research.
+This research has come up with some interesting findings, which we have used to develop a model that reveals the mindsets management and employees are acting from.

-This reveals where development potential for individuals and the company lies.
-If management can evolve to match the demands of emotional leadership, it can successfully manage employees with vastly different mindsets.
-This aids in effectively mastering situations of radical change and new challenges.
-The company becomes a powerful force for innovation and thus more interesting for “high potentials”.
+The model uncovers the development potential of both individual employees as well as the company.
+If leaders can evolve to cope with the demands of emotional leadership, they will have no trouble managing employees with vastly different mindsets and be able master radical change and new challenges.
+The company will becomes a powerful force for innovation and thus attract more “high potentials”.

-Values like sustainability, employee orientation, fairness and open mindedness, which many companies set great store by, can thus be effectively acted out on a daily basis.
+Values such as sustainability, employee orientation, fairness and open mindedness, which many companies hold dear, can thus be effectively put into practice on a daily basis.

 We all know what it’s like when you work in a company and think to yourself, “They’re really strange”, “Somehow this is just not my world”, “I really don’t want to work like them”.
-What seems important and meaningful for other people might just be repellent or totally uninteresting to you.
-It’s highly likely the reason for this is that your mindset doesn’t fit that of the company.
+Things that seem important and meaningful to others might seem ridiculous or totally uninteresting to you.
+It’s highly likely the reason for this is that your mindset is out of sync with the company’s.
 Our attitudes and our mindset are determined by the ways in which we construct our conception of the world.
-And how our construction of reality changes as we mature has been investigated by numerous developmental psychologists including Jean Piaget, Abraham Maslow, Ken Wilber, Jane Loevinger and Clare Graves.
+How our construction of reality changes as we mature has been explored by a number of developmental psychologists including Jean Piaget, Abraham Maslow, Ken Wilber, Jane Loevinger and Clare Graves.